Electrical hazards and saftey in the home.

 Check to see that the equipment is in good condition and working properly.
 Check for cracks or damage in the wiring, plugs, and connectors.

-Another key point important to realize is an electrical injury is not always visible.
+It is important to realize that electrical injuries don’t always occur from visible sources.
 Unsafe wiring in the walls of the home can also lead to electrical shocks or fire.
-When having additions or renovations done, or having upgrades done to your house that involve electrical work, it is extremely important to have a licensed electrician to do the work.
+When having additions or renovations done, or having upgrades done to your house that involve electrical work, it is extremely important to have a qualified licensed electrician to do the work.
 The electrician should obtain a working permit.
-Have a qualified electrician inspect electrical, making sure all work meets NEC codes.
+This ensures a qualified inspector checks the electrical work, making sure all work meets NEC codes.

 For more information on Arch Fault breakers please click here, or visit Siemens webpage.